Semi-0/Propagator/README.md

 simple backtracking(amb op).

-Also, a customized observer-based reactive system has been included for transmitting values between cells and propagators, and a more generic scheduler supports promise.
-Which is different from the scheme implementation,
+Also, a customized observer-based reactive system has been included for transmitting values between cells and propagators, and a more generic scheduler supports promise, which is different from the scheme implementation,

 So, both the cell and propagator could be observed by external observers, this could potentially open up some possibilities for visualization.